 Does the site have pre-production or staging servers that can be checked for issues before changes are pushed live?

 Depending on the site, developers might have multiple site commits, or changes they push live to a staging server before it goes live on the production site.

-Catching critical issues like non-compliance, significant internal linking, or canonical changes before they go live is an obvious win.
+Catching critical issues like non-indexable, significant internal linking, or canonical changes before they go live is an obvious win.

 Are you using a prerender service or is the server configured to change HTML depending on user agent requesting a page?